 |31.
 Toasted White Chocolate Crème Frappuccino||No||0 mg||390|

 As you can see some crème-based Frappuccinos are caffeinated.

-On the other hand, if you tell your barista that you want a Java Chip Frappuccino with decaf espresso, the caffeine content in it will be much lower than what the chart above shows.
+On the other hand, if you ask the barista to have your Java Chip Frappuccino prepared with decaf espresso, the caffeine content in it will be much lower than what the chart above shows.

-If you want to make adjustments to the drink you order, you should probably inform yourself on what Frappuccinos are actually made of.
+If you want to make adjustments to the drink you order, you should probably be aware of what Frappuccinos are actually made of.

 What’s in a Starbucks Frappuccino Anyway?

 The Frappuccino is a cold drink, trademarked by Starbucks, that is basically made of a blended mix of milk, sugar, ice, and flavored syrups.